E-commerce Platforms: How They Compare + How to Choose One

 Custom domain

 Your next step is to compare the cost of using essential features on different platforms.
-Consider what features you need now and those you may need as your business grows.
+Take into account what features you may need now and those you may need as your business grows.
 Most platforms unlock different features, such as increased storage and additional integrations, when you upgrade from a basic plan to a more expensive price tier.

 Your goal is to balance making an economical selection with gaining access to essential features.

-With the information you’ve gathered from the first two steps, begin narrowing down your list to two or three most appropriate platforms for your business.
-Sign up for a free trial on these platforms to test the experience of using them as a site administrator.
-Be sure to consider the following:

-How easy is it to set up customer-facing components of the site, including product pages, checkout pages, and blog articles?
+What’s the ease of setting up the customer-facing components of the site, including product pages, checkout pages, and blog articles?

-Does the platform’s features, such as the checkout process and payment processor, allow you to create a seamless customer journey and buying experience?

 How intuitive is it to navigate the admin panel?